 Victim Helper 1.
 Shout for help 1.
 Call GT Police at 404-894-2500 for help 2.
 Hold your eyelids open with your fingers as you rinse your eyes 2.
 Watch the clock- victim must rinse eyes for 15 minutes 3.
 Rinse for 15 minutes in TEPID water while moving your eyes up and down/back and forth to expose all areas of your eyes to the water 3.
 Coach victim to keep eyes pried open and to move eyes up and down and back and forth to work the water under the eyelids.
 4. You MUST seek medical attention immediately afterwards 4.
-Find out if the victim knows what he/she was splashed with and Print out 4 copies of the MSDS: One goes to victim, One goes to the paramedics, One goes to the GT Police, One to EHS.
-5. Before sending victim to the hospital , make sure they have their ID, wallet/purse, cell phone, and copy of the emergency procedures (take it down off the wall) for billing information 1.
-Eye splashes require immediate medical follow up.
-GT EH&S recommends that all chemical exposure cases go to Grady Hospital to ensure proper care 2 Chemical exposure victims must be transported by ambulance to the hospital, they
+Find out if the victim knows what he/she was splashed with and print out 4 copies of the SDS: one goes to victim, one goes to the paramedics, one goes to the GT Police, one to EHS.
+5. Before sending victim to the hospital , make sure they have their ID, wallet/purse, cell phone, and copy of the emergency procedures (take it down off the wall) for billing information

-2. Chemical exposure victims must be transported by ambulance to the hospital, they may not drive themselves; neither may a helper take them.
+- 1. Eye splashes require immediate medical follow up.
+GT EH&S recommends that all chemical exposure cases go to Grady Hospital to ensure proper care - 2.
+Chemical exposure victims must be transported by ambulance to the hospital, they may not drive themselves; neither may a helper take them.